mjuric/sv-predictions/simulation/README.md

 - sorcha

 You need to have Sorcha installed and it needs to be in the same environment as the notebooks.
-For installing, you can go to the website: https://sorcha.readthedocs.io (we recommend mamba instead of conda)
+For installing, you can go to the website: https://sorcha.readthedocs.io (we recommend using mamba instead of conda)
-We downloaded the data from https://epyc.astro.washington.edu/~mjuric/mpsky-data-dev/catalogs/ which are processed files originally from https://minorplanetcenter.net/
+We downloaded the real data from https://epyc.astro.washington.edu/~mjuric/mpsky-data-dev/catalogs/ which are the processed files originally from https://minorplanetcenter.net/ and the simulated data from https://www.canfar.net/storage/vault/list/AstroDataCitationDOI/CISTI.CANFAR/25.0062/data

 SETUP
 1. Create a `Folder`
 2. Put the data inside the `Folder`
+3. The pointing database we used can be found here: https://survey-strategy.lsst.io/progress/sv_status/sv_20250729.html , you need to download it to the same `Folder`
-3. Inside the `Folder` create folders: colors, orbits and output
+4. Inside the `Folder` create folders: colors, orbits and output
-4. In the output folder create folders: e2e and stats
+5. In the output folder create folders: e2e and stats
-5. Open `main_simulator.ipynb`
+6. Open `main_simulator.ipynb`
-6. `BASE_DIR`is the  path to the `Folder`
+7. `BASE_DIR`is the  path to the `Folder`
-7. The expected names of the files we will use are in the form `{file_prefix}orbits.csv` and `{file_prefix}colors.csv`
+8. The expected names of the files we will use are in the form `{file_prefix}orbits.csv` and `{file_prefix}colors.csv`
+9. `os.environ["PATH"]` = you need to add your virtual environment to the path

-8. The colors file should have the following columns: `ObjID, H-r, u-r, g-r, i-r, z-r, y-r, GS`
+10. The colors file should have the following columns: `ObjID, H-r, u-r, g-r, i-r, z-r, y-r, GS`
-9. The orbits file should have the following columns: `ObjID, FORMAT, g, e, inc, node, argPeri, ma, epochMJD_TDB`
+11. The orbits file should have the following columns: `ObjID, FORMAT, g, e, inc, node, argPeri, ma, epochMJD_TDB`
-10. Function `splitfile(input_file, output_dir, n)` splits the file.
+12. Function `splitfile(input_file, output_dir, n)` splits the file.
 The arguments are: the csv file to be split, the output directory and the number of files it will be split into.
 The files it returns will be roughly the same size.

 SIMULATION
 Function `run_sorcha(i)`: